WhisperBeat

 Given the steep earnings hump and sizable 15-strike call interest:

-If the stock moves up modestly and then settles near the mid-teens after the print, short-dated vol should collapse while out-week vol stays supported by ongoing AI-automation headlines and residual positioning.
+If the stock moves up modestly and then settles near the mid-teens after the print, short-dated vol should collapse while out-week vol stays supported.
 A very large move through the strike can hurt, so sizing and strike selection matter.